 Each year, History & Literature invites distinguished writers and scholars to speak with students and faculty.
 These events provide an occasion to assemble as an intellectual community to discuss exciting new works.
-Students are often required to read a piece of writing by the author in preparation for the public lecture, which is often followed by a master class exclusively for the concentration.
+Students often read a piece of writing by the author in preparation for the public lecture, which is sometimes followed by a master class exclusively for the concentration.
 Below is a partial list of past Distinguished Lectures in History & Literature.

 Geraldine Brooks, "Hearing Voices…And Other Close Encounters with the Dead”